Buryyy/portfolio/README.md

 # Portfolio
-A collection of personal projects developed over the years.
+A collection of some personal projects developed over the years.

 ## Table of Contents
 1. [Alvis Online - Action MMORPG Game](#alvis-online---action-mmorpg-game)